 When should you apply for internships?
 If you are interested in having a fall 2017 internship, right now is a good time, though opportunities will continue to arise until classes start.
 If you’re wondering more generally when, in your college career, you should try to do an internship, there is no one right answer.
 Much depends on the intensity of your course schedule, your summer commitments, the nature of your career interests.
 Some people do internships their freshman or sophomore year, so that they have some knowledge and experience to build on in identifying the right junior- or senior-year opportunities.
 Others prefer to get some initial work experience in student or volunteer organizations as freshman/sophomores so that they can qualify for paid internships as they get closer to graduation.
 A few patterns to note, however:

-- Well paid summer corporate internships generally go to rising seniors or juniors, and those kinds of opportunities will start getting advertised in August, continuing through the beginning of the spring semester.
+- Well paid summer corporate internships generally go to rising seniors or juniors, and those kinds of opportunities start getting advertised in August, continuing through the beginning of the spring semester.
 Many corporate employers seek interns at the Gies Business Career Fair, which takes place this year on September 17 and 18.
 You don’t have to be a business major to take advantage of these employment opportunities.

-- Part-time local and campus internships during the school year come up all the time, generally a few months before the semester begins (although some are on a more complicated year-round cycle).
+- Part-time local and campus internships during the school year come up all the time, generally a few weeks or months before the semester begins (although some are on a more complicated year-round cycle).

 - Illinois in Washington connects U of Illinois students with internships in Washington and supplies housing and course credit.
 For students unable to relocate to DC for a semester (but interested in working for the federal government, there are virtual internships.